BenLauwens/Gutenberg/test/chapter04.md

 ### Notation

 Because functions can be written in different ways, it is useful to have more than one notation for derivatives.
-If ``y=\left(x\right)``, we can use the dependent variable ``y`` to represent the function, and we can denote the derivative of the function with respect to ``x`` in any of the following ways:
+If ``y=f\left(x\right)``, we can use the dependent variable ``y`` to represent the function, and we can denote the derivative of the function with respect to ``x`` in any of the following ways:

 ```math
 \mathsf{D}_x\kern-0.5pt y=y\prime=\frac{\mathrm{d}\kern-0.5pt y}{\mathrm{d}\kern-0.5pt x}=\frac{\mathrm{d}\hphantom{\kern-0.5pt y}}{\mathrm{d}\kern-0.5pt x}f\left(x\right)=f\prime\left(x\right)=\mathsf{D}_x\kern-0.5pt f\left(x\right)=\mathsf{D}\kern-0.5pt f\left(x\right)\,.